 - List new address on your federal income tax return.

 - Change voter registration; vote in your new state.

 - File a nonresident tax return in your former state if required or file a final return in your former state upon leaving.

 - Spend actual time living in your new state.
-Many states require a minimum amount of days spent in the state to qualify for residency.
+Many states require a minimum amount of days spent in the state to qualify as your domicile.

-Moving to a new state solely to save money on taxes may provide some immediate economic benefits, but there may be other factors in your life that outweigh if relocating makes sense.
+Moving to a new state solely to save money on income taxes may provide some immediate economic benefits, but there may be other factors in your life that outweigh the decision to move.
 For example, as a result of large influxes of people moving to certain cities within tax-desirable states, cost of living expenses have soared in metropolitan areas like Austin, Texas, and Nashville, Tenn.

 If your housing costs increase so much that it outweighs any tax savings you might receive, then there may not be as much benefit to relocating as you initially thought.
-Other important expenses to consider include education costs and will I be comfortable going from an urban environment where I don’t drive to a city that requires driving to get everywhere?
-Is there going to be a significant change in weather that I’m prepared for?
-The answer to these questions are going to be solely contingent on you and your goals, but all should be carefully weighed together to ultimately decide if relocating makes sense for you and your family.
+Other important expenses to consider include education costs and whether you’ll be comfortable going from an urban environment where you don’t drive to a city that requires driving to get everywhere.
+Is there going to be a significant change in weather that you’re prepared for?
+The answers to these questions are going to be based on you and your goals.
+All should be carefully weighed together to ultimately decide whether relocating makes sense for you and your family.

 The views expressed are for commentary purposes only and do not take into account any individual personal, financial, legal or tax considerations.
 As such, the information contained herein is not intended to be personal legal, investment or tax advice.
 Nothing herein should be relied upon as such, and there is no guarantee that any claims made will come to pass.
 The opinions are based on information and sources of information deemed to be reliable, but Mariner Wealth Advisors does not warrant the accuracy of the information.